1974 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 4. 1974 Major Curved Clip

 Curved clip errors occur when blanking dies overlap previously punched holes in the metal strip, resulting in crescent-shaped sections missing from the coin’s edge.
-Most clipped planchets increase in value with larger and more visible clips.
-Straight clip errors have sold at auction for $44.
+Straight clip errors have sold at auction for $44, while curved clips typically range from $15 to $40 depending on size and how much of the design is affected.

 For selling 1974 dimes, collectors have several options depending on the coin’s condition and error status.
-Professional grading services can authenticate and grade valuable specimens before sale.
+Professional grading services such as PCGS or NGC can authenticate and encapsulate valuable specimens before sale, which significantly increases buyer confidence and often results in higher realized prices.

 Online auction platforms connect sellers with collectors worldwide, while local coin dealers offer immediate transactions.
-Specialized numismatic auctions handle rare errors and high-grade examples, often achieving premium prices through competitive bidding among serious collectors.
+Specialized numismatic auction houses like Heritage Auctions and Great Collections handle rare errors and high-grade examples, consistently achieving premium prices through competitive bidding among serious collectors.

 Check out now: Best Places To Sell Coins Online (Pros & Cons)